 India, endowed with an abundant availability of natural fibers such as jute, coir, sisal, pineapple, ramie, bamboo, banana, etc. have focused on the development of natural fiber composites.
 Primarily explore value-added application avenues.
-Such natural fiber composites are well suited as wood substitutes in the housing and construction sector [57].
+Such natural fiber composites are well suited as wood substitutes in the housing and construction sector (Senthil and Rakkappam, 1997).

 In order to save a crop from extinction and to ensure a reasonable return to the farmers, non-traditional outlets have to be explored for the fiber.
 One such avenue is in the area of fiber-reinforced composites.
-Such composites can be used as a substitute for timber as well as in number of less demanding applications [57].
+Such composites can be used as a substitute for timber as well as in number of less demanding applications (Senthil and Rakkappam, 1997).

-The estimated global tonnage of fibrous raw material from agricultural crops is provided in Table 1.1[58].
+The estimated global tonnage of fibrous raw material from agricultural crops is provided in Table 1.1 (Saraf and Samal, 1984).
 Jute, sisal, banana and coir, the major sources of natural fibers are grown in many parts of the world.
 Some of them have aspect ratios (ratio of length to diameters) > 1000 and can be woven easily.
 These fibers are extensively used for cordage, sacks, fishnets, matting and rope and as filling for mattresses and cushions.
 Cellulosic fibers are obtained from different parts of plants, e. g.
 Jute and remie are obtained from stem; sisal, banana and pineapple from the leaf; cotton from seeds; coir from fruit, vegetables.
-The properties of.
-Jute is an attractive natural fiber for reinforcement in composites because of its low cost, renewable nature and much lower energy requirement for processing.
-Apart from much lower cost and renewable nature of jute and much lower energy requirement for the production of jute (only 2% of that of glass) makes it attractive as a reinforcing fiber in composites [59].
+The properties of Jute is an attractive natural fiber for reinforcement in composites because of its low cost, renewable nature and much lower energy requirement for processing.
+Apart from much lower cost and renewable nature of jute and much lower energy requirement for the production of jute (only 2% of that of glass) makes it attractive as a reinforcing fiber in composites (Das, et. al., 1980).